autodesk-platform-services/aps-revit.ifc.scheduler/README.md

 ### Troubleshooting

-1. **Cannot see my BIM 360 projects**:
+1. **Cannot see my ACC/BIM360 projects**:
-    * Make sure to provision the Forge App Client ID within the BIM 360 Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+    * Make sure to provision the APS App Client ID within the ACC/BIM360 Account, [learn more here](https://aps.autodesk.com/blog/bim-360-docs-provisioning-aps-apps).
 (This requires the Account Admin permission)
     * Also, check **section 2.1 Login** and **section 2.3.1 Enabling a BIM360 account** of [UserGuide.pdf](UserGuide.pdf) for instructions.

 2. **Received Microsoft.Data.SqlClient.SqlException while starting this app**: if it indicates that `there is already an object named 'XXXXX' in the database`, then this means the database you specified in `appsetings.json` is not empty.
 You can fix it by doing either of the below ways: